valentinradu/Trellis/README.md

 // It can offload work to secondary threads, handle business logic,
 // delegate work other modules and so on.
 Each action handled here usually
 // mutates the state.
 It returns an action flow if other actions need executing
-// right after the current, or `.empty`. class AuthService: Reducer {
+// right after the current, or `.noop`. class AuthService: Reducer {
     let state: AppState
     func receive(_ action: AppAction) async throws -> ActionFlow<AppAction> {